Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 What Are the Real Costs of Blinds vs Shutters for Coastal Windows?

 Standard window blinds range from $50-$300 per window depending on material and size.
-Faux wood blinds at major retailers cost $80-$150 for a 36" x 48" window, while premium brands like Hunter Douglas range $200-$400 per window.
+Custom window treatments at major retailers cost $80-$150 for a 36" x 48" window, while premium brands like Hunter Douglas range $200-$400 per window.
 However, these prices don't reflect coastal performance reality.
+Homeowners exploring Custom Blinds options will find a wide range of materials and price points suited to coastal conditions.

-Plantation shutters start higher but offer different value propositions.
+Custom shutters for Delmarva homes start higher but offer different value propositions.
 SelectBlinds' Hidden Tilt Poly Shutters cost $203 (50% off MSRP $407) with 4.1 ratings from 31 reviews.
 Classic Faux Wood Shutters from the same retailer run $234 (45% off MSRP $425) with 4.8 ratings from 221 reviews.
 Premium options like DirectBuyBlinds' Louvered Arched Poly Shutters reach $815 per opening.
+See our window shutter installation cost guide for Delmarva homeowners for a full breakdown.
+Homeowners comparing custom plantation shutters in Delmarva will find detailed pricing considerations in our dedicated guide.

 Size Impact on Pricing